-AKIP recruits students who are interested in pursuing Korea-related business careers while enhancing mutual understanding and knowledge of Australia-Korea relations.
-The program offers students an opportunity to develop their professional and cross-cultural skills through on-the-job experience within businesses and multi-national organisations in the Republic of Korea (ROK).
-In 2013, interns from universities across Australia (Queensland University of Technology, University of New South Wales, Deakin University, University of Sydney, Monash University and University of Western Australia) participated in the program and travelled to Korea over January and February 2013.
-Recent placements have been with POSCO, POSRI, Hyundai Heavy Industry, Hyundai Corporation and Daewoo International.
+AKIP recruits students who are interested in pursuing Korea-related business careers and offers students an opportunity to develop their professional and cross-cultural skills through on-the-job experience within businesses and multi-national organisations in the ROK.
+Placements in 2013 were with POSCO, POSRI, Hyundai Heavy Industry, Hyundai Corporation and Daewoo International.
 Participants were able to gain invaluable experience on both professional and personal levels.

 Under KAIP, Korean university students participate in a seven-week internship program in Australia, which is funded and managed by the AKF.
-The program is held every alternate year and in 2014, seven students from South Korean universities participated in the program across January and February.
+In early 2014, seven students from South Korean universities participated in the program.
 Placements were with Australian and international companies and public organisations such as Macquarie Bank, The City of Sydney, Tourism Australia, and Kia Australia.
-The students also undertook a comprehensive program of cultural experiences, including visits to regional Australia and calls on government departments in Canberra.
+The students also undertook a comprehensive program of cultural experiences, including visits to Canberra and regional New South Wales.

-Non-governmental links are encouraged by the Korea-Australia Business Council and the Australia-Korea Business Council.
+Business links are also supported by the Korea-Australia Business Council and the Australia-Korea Business Council.
 Their annual joint meeting allows members to exchange views and expand private sector links between the countries.